CLTAD/wp-reportpost/Readme.txt

 == Changelog ==

+= 1.3.2 =
+Change the way $wpdb is accessed from the ReportPost class.
 = 1.3.1 =
 Updated and extended by Mike Kelly to support Wordpress 3.5, multisite installations and reporting on comments.